PireIre/ToDoList---Java/USER_MANUAL.md

 > Press (2) for editing project name of a specific task
 > Press (3) for editing due date of a task

 ALl options are based on the same principle.
 Firstly, list of tasks will appear with indexes.
-Based on the selected index from the user, he/she will be able to change appropraite field.
+Based on the selected index from the user, he/she will be able to change appropriate field.
+If 0 is pressed, user will go back to Main Menu

 ## 5. Save and Quit